High-throughput quantum photonic devices emitting indistinguishable photons in the telecom C-band: Discussion

-To exemplify our approach, we fabricate CBG cavities with a resonance wavelength of $\SI{1.55}{\micro \meter}$ around some of the pre-selected QDs.
+To exemplify our approach, we fabricate CBG cavities with a resonance wavelength of $\SI{1.55}{\micro\meter}$ around some of the pre-selected QDs.
+The low QD density of $\SI{3.1e8}{\per\square\centi\meter}$ guarantees their spatial isolation sufficient for the imaging procedure while maximizing the number of devices that can be fabricated per field.
 The QD-to-CBG coupling is evidenced by a Purcell factor of $F_{\mathrm{P}} = \SI{5.0(4)}{}$, further increasing the single-photon emission rate and final source brightness.
 Using our approach, we obtain a total process yield of $\SI{30}{\percent}$ for finding a pre-selected QD spectrally matching the CBG cavity, which is a significant improvement compared to the yield achievable with a random placement approach ($\sim\SI{0.7}{\percent}$).
-For our QD-CBG device, we measure a photon extraction efficiency of $\SI{16.6(27)}{\percent}$ with a $\mathrm{NA} = 0.4$ objective, which is comparable to previously reported devices probabilistically-fabricated and operating at C-band wavelengths~\cite{Nawrath2022}.
+For our QD-CBG device, we measure a photon extraction efficiency of $\SI{16.6(27)}{\percent}$ with a $\mathrm{NA} = 0.4$ objective, which is comparable to previously reported devices fabricated probabilistically and operating at C-band wavelengths~\cite{Nawrath2023}, as well as deterministically fabricated CBGs at O-band with In(Ga)As/GaAs QDs~\cite{Xu2022}.
+However, no cavity positioning accuracy, fabrication yield, and HOM visibility data were provided in Ref.~\onlinecite{Xu2022}.
+The discrepancy between the simulated and measured photon extraction efficiency is attributed to the residual defects in the epitaxial material and possible material damage due to the dry etching.
+The fabrication can be optimized to eliminate both effects.

-Our QD-CBG devices feature excellent single-photon emission purities with raw values down to $\gtwo{0}=\SI{3.2(6)E-3}{}$, beating previous records for non-deterministically fabricated QD-CBGs~\cite{Nawrath2022}, as well as most QDs operating in the C-band~\cite{Takemoto2015,Zeuner2021}, while being not yet competitive with the state-of-the-art~\cite{Miyazawa2016}.
+Our QD-CBG devices feature excellent single-photon emission purities with raw values down to $\gtwo{0}=\SI{3.2(6)E-3}{}$, beating previous records for non-deterministically~\cite{Nawrath2023} and deterministically~\cite{Xu2022} fabricated QD-CBGs, as well as most QDs operating in the C-band~\cite{Takemoto2015,Zeuner2021}, while being not yet competitive with the state-of-the-art~\cite{Miyazawa2016}.